rackerlabs/technical-blog/content/blog/2020/2020-11-17-amazon-redshift-best-practices-for-optimizing-query-performance/index.md

 *Originally published on June 17, 2020 at Onica.com/blog*

-Across a plethora of industries, organizations look to use data analytics for operations and other functions that are critical to success.
-However, as data volumes grow, the management and value-extraction from data can get increasingly complex.
+Organizations across a plethora of industries look to use data analytics for operations and other functions critical to success.
+However, as data volumes grow, management and value-extraction can become increasingly complex.
 <!--more-->

 ### Amazon Redshift

-Amazon Redshift is a powerful data warehouse service from Amazon Web Services (AWS) that simplifies data management and analytics.
+Amazon Redshift is a powerful data warehouse service from Amazon Web Services&reg; (AWS) that simplifies data management and analytics.
 Let’s take a look at Amazon Redshift and some best practices you can implement to optimize data querying performance.